watir/watirbook/elements/link.md

 Copy URL from the address bar and paste it somewhere safe, in another file, for example.
 In my case, URL was `file:///Users/zeljko/Desktop/link.htm`, since I have saved the file to my desktop.
 We will need the URL to open the same HTML page later with Watir.
 Close the browser.

-Open command prompt application and open IRB:
+Open command prompt application and open IRB (make sure you are opening command prompt as administrator if you are on Windows):

     $ irb
     >

-Let IRB know that you plan to use watir-webdriver gem:
+Let IRB know that you plan to use watir-webdriver or watir gem:

     require "watir-webdriver"

+or

+    require "watir"

 The output should look similar to this: